The Inversion

 The Inversion is part of the “sales pitch” to non-techies using the Object Network’s “OS without apps” - OnexOS.

-Here, the idea being presented is that the apps of the “app trap” are turned inside out: your once-imprisoned data are now freed - into an interactive virtual world, while in the same step the apps’ functionalities are absorbed into common “internal animation” code for each type of data object, including a user or “avatar” object.
+Here, the idea being presented is that apps are turned inside out: your data are now freed into an interactive space or virtual world, while in the same step the apps’ functionalities are absorbed into common “internal animation” code for each type of data object, including a user object.

 Data is now normalised and dis-aggregated into mashable objects of many standard types, and their behaviours are similarly small and predictable and driven by those types.